Table of Contents

 Key Takeaways

-• Create a draft by selecting the most striking images and fitting them into the 5-7-5 structure.
+- Draft by choosing the strongest images and fitting them into the 5-7-5 structure.

 How to Write a Haiku